aws-quickstart/cdk-eks-blueprints/docs/builders/index.md

 # Builders

-The `eks-blueprints` framework allows customers to use builders to configure required addons as you prepare a blueprint for setting EKS cluster with required day 2 operational tooling
+The `eks-blueprints` framework allows customers to use builders to configure required addons as they prepare a blueprint for setting EKS cluster with required day 2 operational tooling

 The framework currently provides support for the following Builders: